mmelendez2/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

     - Math and reading scores by grade
+    The math and reading score averages by grade were only affected slightly.
+T

     - Scores by school spending
     - Scores by school size